“North Dallas Forty” is funny and brilliant, a classic that has held up remarkably well over the years.

 recovery after taking a beating.
 The one player who doesn’t use drugs is

-2. Class System: The class system of owners, coaches, players and fans is made clear to the
+injured and loses his place on the team. - Class System: The class system of owners, coaches, players and fans is made clear to the

 audience.
 This movie understands the power structure of the NFL and how owners